ISEexchange/tftp/README.md

       host must support tftp connection tracking
       container should serve pxelinux.0
       container should serve pxelinux.cfg/default
+      container should serve coreos alpha
+      container should serve coreos beta

     users with interactive shells
       should only include "root" and "user"